Stock market today: Asian shares are mixed, taking hot US inflation data in stride

 The airline said it’s seeing strong demand for flights around the world, and it expects the strength to continue through the spring.
 But it also refrained from raising its profit forecast for the full year.
 Its stock climbed as much as 4% during the morning before flipping to a loss of 2.3%.

-In other trading early Thursday, U.S. benchmark crude oil gained 10 cents to $86.31 per barrel in electronic trading on the New York Mercantile Exchange.
+In other trading early Thursday, U.S. benchmark crude oil was unchanged at $86.21 per barrel in electronic trading on the New York Mercantile Exchange.

-The U.S. dollar fell to 152.92 Japanese yen from 152.34 yen.
-It hit a 34-year high above 153 yen on Wednesday.
+The U.S. dollar fell to 153.10 Japanese yen from 153.17 yen, trading near a 34-year high.
 The yen has weakened on expectations that the gap between interest rates in Japan, which are near zero, and those in the U.S. will remain wide for the foreseeable future.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.